Emanuel African Methodist Episcopal Church: After the Civil War

 After the war ended, AME Bishop Daniel Payne installed the Reverend Richard H. Cain as the pastor of the congregation that would become Emanuel ("God with us") AME and Morris Brown AME In 1872, after serving in the South Carolina Senate (1868–72), Cain was elected as a Republican Congressman in the U.S. House of Representatives, continuing a tradition of religious leaders serving in political positions.

 The congregation rebuilt the church between 1865 and 1872 as a wooden structure, under the lead of the architect Robert Vesey, the son of abolitionist and church co-founder Denmark Vesey.
 After an earthquake demolished that building in 1886, President Grover Cleveland donated ten dollars to the church to aid its rebuilding efforts.
 He wrote that he was "very glad to contribute something for so worthy a cause."
-A Democrat, Cleveland also donated 20 dollars to the Confederate Home, a "haven for white widows."

 The current brick and stucco building was constructed in 1891 on Calhoun Street.
 This and other post-Civil War black churches were built on the north side of Calhoun Street.
 Blacks were not welcome on the south side of what was known as Boundary Street when the church was built.
 The building was designed by leading Charleston architect John Henry Devereux; the work was begun in the spring of 1891 and completed in 1892.